simsketch/cyber-ai/README.md

 # Cyber AI - Security Scanner

+TODO: Mock data switch on/off for demo purposes

 A modern security scanning platform with an AI-powered analysis engine.
 Features a beautiful Next.js frontend and a powerful Python backend.

 ## Features